sumitgit3/Task-Tracker-CLI/README.md

-Project is Taken from : https://roadmap.sh/projects/task-tracker'
+Project idea is Taken from : https://roadmap.sh/projects/task-tracker'

 Task Tracker CLI is a practical tool to manage tasks efficiently Install the CLI from project directory using command "npm i -g"